 December – late afternoon

-The day draws to an end beneath a low dull blanket of drizzly cloud.
-Ewes hunker down in the lee of a blackthorn hedge.
-On the distant hilltop stubble many hundreds of seagulls gather after a day spent foraging in the fields.
-In the failing light, the huge white flock lifts repeatedly into the air to wheel and settle.
-And finally break apart into long undulating skeins as birds glide away toward the coast to roost.
+The day draws to an end beneath a dull blanket of low cloud.
+Ewes hunker down in the lee of a hedge and a fire smolders in the valley.
+On hilltop stubble hundreds of seagulls have gathered after foraging in the fields, the huge flock lifts repeatedly into the air to wheel and resettle.
+Finally they break apart into long undulating skeins as birds glide away toward the coast to roost.
 Beneath them by the barn two farmers check their sheep.

 January – sunrise

 A clear calm night brings the first heavy frost of the year.
-Dawn sunlight turns the horizon a clear apricot and thaws the highest fields.
-Their yellowed winter grass glows with rare warmth.
-But the lower fields remain in frozen shadow and the deep valley bottom is shrouded in fog.
+Dawn sunlight colours the sky and thaws the highest fields.
+Their yellowed winter grass glows with rare warmth but the lower fields remain in cold shadow and the deep valley bottom is shrouded in fog.
 A lone lapwing calls in the quiet air.
 Heavily pregnant ewes get up slowly leaving patches of dark thawed grass where they’ve lain overnight.

 February – late morning